kgmanetwork/bsidesBOSCTF/writeup/amnesia/README.md

 Now we wait...

-After a few seconds or a few minutes depends on your system, there should be only one result appears.
+After a few seconds or a few minutes depends on your system, there should be only one result appears, choose ASCII to show the result.
 Take the flag!

 # For CLI